HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/wcm_mls_export_import.md

 ## Editable fields in CSV

-In the .csv file, only the following fields are editable: target, field, and description.
+In the .csv file, only the following fields are editable: target, title, and description.

 ## CSV file length limits